Ikema Wetland: Fish and crustacean

 Tilapia and guppy of foreign origin are found.
 Discoplax or Okagani (オカガニ, Okagani) cross the road for reproduction every June.
 Coconut crabs are also found.

 Insects

 Ceriagrion latericium ryukyuuanum, Cercion sexlineatum, Ictingomphus pertinax, Brachydiplax chalybea flavovittat, Tholymis tillarga are found.
 Other insects include Gerridae and Hydrophilidae.

 Flora

 In 1983 the previous wetland was found to have become partly grassland with Panicum repens L. and Miscanthus sinensis.
-In the wetland were Panicum paludosum Roxb., Cyperus tenuispica Streud, Cyoerus pillosus Vahl, Cyperus difformis, Eleocharis geniculata, Fimbristylis miliacea and Aeschynomene indica.
+In the wetland were Panicum paludosum Roxb., Cyperus tenuispica Streud, Cyperus pilosus Vahl, Cyperus difformis, Eleocharis geniculata, Fimbristylis miliacea and Aeschynomene indica.
 As a reminder of the Bay vegetation was Exoecaria agallocha L. as of 1978.
 At the frontline of water surface was Typha domingensis, toward the shore were Scirpus tabemaemontanic Gmelin, Paspalum vaginatum Schwarz and Cladium chinense Nees; they were seen in line.
 At the periphery of the Ikema Island were trees of Pandanus tectorius, while in the eastern muddy area was Clerodendrum inerme.